|Survey name||Household projections in England|

 For further information on the accuracy of the SNPPs, refer to the Quality and Methodology Information (QMI) report for SNPPs.
 Household projections take no account of the following factors, which could lead to differences between the projections and actual change in the numbers of households:

 - capacity of a given area to accommodate population change

-changes in the stock of dwellings and communal establishments (for example, new builds, demolitions and changes of use)
+- changes in the stock of dwellings and communal establishments (CEs) (for example, new builds, demolitions and changes of use)

 - political or economic factors that could impact the population in the future

 - future changes to the housing market, such as house prices or changes to the private or social renting sectors

 - changes in marital status, income, economic activity or any other demographic factors of the population any international factors that may affect the UK population – for example, the coronavirus pandemic or the UK’s exit from the EU in 2020

-For users to gain an understanding of the level of accuracy and coherence of the household projections, a paper comparing current and past household projections with household estimates and other sources is published.
+For users to gain an understanding of the level of accuracy and coherence of the household projections, we have published a paper comparing current and past household projections with household estimates and other sources.

 Coherence and comparability

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)